mantidproject/mantid/docs/source/algorithms/GSASIIRefineFitPeaks-v1.rst

 working drive (usually C) in a directory called :code:`g2conda`.

 On Linux, from :code:`scripts\GSAS-II` run :code:`python install_gsas_proxy.py`.
-Optionally, you can supply a desired revision number with the :code:`-v` flag and a directory to install GSAS-II to with the :code:`-d` flag.
+Optionally, you can supply a desired revision number (defaults to the latest) with the :code:`-v` flag and a directory (defaults to :code:`/`) to install GSAS-II to with the :code:`-d` flag.

 *References*: